 Some online marketplaces offer done-for-you fulfillment services.
 Fulfillment by Amazon (FBA), for example, is a service available to Amazon Sellers in which, for a fee, Amazon will handle all shipping and fulfillment on your behalf.
 These services are convenient for you but they also eat into your bottom line.

-Shipping on Online Marketplaces
+7 Tips to Ship on Online Marketplaces

 Shipping is an integral part of selling online.
 By the year 2040, it’s estimated that 95% of all purchases will be through eCommerce.
-That means you’ll need to craft an effective shipping strategy, in order to keep up with the continuous growth of eCommerce.
+That means you’ll need to craft an effective shipping strategy, to keep up with the continuous growth of eCommerce.

 Here are a few best practices for shipping on online marketplaces: